Introduction

 import { View, Text, TouchableOpacity } from 'react-native'

-const { t, locale, setLocale } = React.useContext(AppContext);
+const { t, locale, setLocale } = useContext(AppContext);

 const languages = [